vishal5255/codealpha_task4/README.md

 ## Introduction
 This project is a simple Data Cleaning Script that processes CSV files to remove errors and inconsistencies.
 It helps clean datasets by handling missing values and removing duplicate records.

+I have created a raw file (only for testing purpose) or you can test this on your own data.
 ==============
 How It Works
 ================